Kelvin-Ju/NormAttention-PSN/README.md

 (up to 96 in the DiLiGenT main/test dataset, and 253 in the Light Stage Data Gallery)

+## Results on the DiLiGenT benchmark dataset:

+We have provided the estimated surface normals and error maps on the DiLiGenT benchmark dataset (under 96 input images, and 76 input images of "Bear").
+Please see in NormAttention-PSN/results.

 ## Training on your device:
 ```shell
 python main.py --concat_data --in_img_num 32 --normalize --item normalize